informalsystems/workflow/src/index.md

 Use, or not, at your own risk :)

-If you do, we'd love to hear from you at hello@informal.systems!
+If you do, we'd love to hear from you at hello at informal dot systems!